15 Expats Talk about Health Insurance and Healthcare in Malaysia

 Will I need to travel to see a specialist?

 "In Malaysia, the cities of Kuala Lumpur, Johor Bahru, and Penang offer an impressive selection of medical specialists.
 The Royal Adelaide Hospital in Johor Bahru is renowned for its specialists in fields such as neurology, oncology, and orthopedic-neurosurgery, as well as its impressive neonatal intensive care unit.
 In Kuala Lumpur, major hospitals such as Hospital Kuala Lumpur and University Malaya Medical Centre are highly respected for their excellent facilities and skilled specialists.
-Penang is known for its wide network of hospitals and clinics that specialize in everything from cardiology to pediatrics, with world-class facilities like Gleneagles Medical Centre and Penang Adventist Hospital," mentioned one expat in Malaysia.
+Penang is known for its wide network of hospitals and clinics that specialize in everything from cardiology to pediatrics, with world-class facilities like Gleneagles Medical Centre and Penang Adventist Hospital," said an expat in Malaysia.

 Are common prescription medications available in Malaysia?

 "Prescriptions are available through clinics, hospitals and pharmacies.
 Cost are low compared to U.S. We needed an antihistamine similar to U.S. prescription formula.
-We took it to a local pharmacy that said they didn't carry that brand, but compared ingredients and provide a local version--no prescription needed for that one," mentioned one expat in Georgetown.
+We took it to a local pharmacy that said they didn't carry that brand, but compared ingredients and provide a local version--no prescription needed for that one," remarked one expat living in Georgetown.

 Do you have anything more to add about local medical facilities in Malaysia?